-7.4 GPv2 Riser Card Mezzanine Connector Pin Definition
+6.4 GPv2 Riser Card Mezzanine Connector Pin Definition

 To offset the GPv2 card to the middle for better thermal solution, GPv2 card is assembled with GPv2 riser card.
-The golder finger is on the GPv2 riser card.
-GPv2 carrier card is connected with GPv2 riser card with two mezzanine connectors with 14mm stackup height.
+The gold finger is on the GPv2 riser card.
+GPv2 carrier card connects to the GPv2 riser card via two mezzanine connectors (Primary and Extension) with 14mm stackup height.
 The location of two mezzanine connector is listed in the drawing below:

-Figure 7-2 Location of mezzanine connector on GPv2 carrier board
+Figure 6-2 Location of mezzanine connector on GPv2 carrier board Their pin definitions are listed in Table 6-4: